 Gaius Lucilius was a Latin satirist, considered by some to be the father of satire.
-He was likely born around 160 BCE in Campania at Suessa Aurunca.
+He was born in 180 BCE in Campania at Suessa Aurunca.
 He served under Scipio Africanus during the siege of Numantia, and was a close friend to him.
 He died in 102, and was buried at Naples.

 Lucilius was a prolific author, though he was best known for his Satires in 30 books, of which only around 1100 remain, though none from book 21.